dreamgrove/dreamgrove/content/feral/2021-01-29-Mythic+_Guide_Part_2.md

 **Meld and other BS**

 - The 3 mobs before the last boss, the debuff drops at end of combat.
 So you can actually use Meld to drop the debuff at high stacks if you need to mid-combat.
+I tend to meld on the 3rd add when it's at ~50% hp to reset the damage I'm taking.

 ---